 Students who complete the Ph.D. usually work as statistical consultants or teach in universities.
 There has been, and continues to be, a shortage of statistical consultants.
-The work is varied and challenging: consultants provide advise on the design of research projects, analyze data, and assist researchers in preparing research reports.
+The work is varied and challenging: consultants provide advice on the design of research projects, analyze data, and assist researchers in preparing research reports.
 Statistical consultants may consult with experimenters in a variety of scientific areas.
 However, the majority of statistical consultants work with physicians and medical researchers.
 The federal government also is a major employer of statistical consultants.
-Statistical consultants with an entrepreneural bent can form their own consulting companies and provide services to clients in industry and government.
+Statistical consultants with an entrepreneurial bent can form their own consulting companies and provide services to clients in industry and government.

 The most successful statistical consultants have skill in working with people, numbers, and computers-and in that order.
 Undergraduates who want to pursue a career as a statistical consultant should take courses in counseling, personality theory, statistics, tests and measurement, calculus, and computer programming.